Mole Crickets | Identification, Habitat, and Control

 No products found.

 Bait formulations also work in suppressing mole crickets.
 However, these are often more effective in mole cricket nymphs than adult crickets.
-When baits are used, post-treatment irrigation may also be done depending on products to manipulate soil moisture and force crickets to move towards the surface and feed on the bait.
+When baits are used, irrigation may be done depending on products to manipulate soil moisture and force crickets to move towards the surface and feed on the bait.

 How to Catch Mole Crickets?